miaemanuele77-ds/social-media-nlp-analysis/README.md

 8. Syntactic parsing
 9. Sentiment analysis

-## 🧰 Tools and Libraries
-- Python
+## 💻 Python Scripts

-- NLTK
-- TextBlob
+The project is organised into two scripts:

-- Rule-based sentiment analysis
+- **nltk_analysis.py** – performs text preprocessing, POS tagging, named-entity recognition, parsing and sentiment analysis using NLTK.

-- Lexical preprocessing
-- Syntactic parsing
+- **textblob_analysis.py** – analyses the same text using TextBlob to compare tokenisation, sentiment analysis, parsing and lemmatisation outputs.

 ## 📊 Results
 The analysis identified references to time, location, mobilisation and physical objects within the text.